newlisponrockets/newLISP-on-Rockets/docs/index.md

 For step-by-step instructions, click one of the links below:

-* Installation guide for Rockets on Ubuntu 20.04 (recommended for experimentation)
+* Installation guide for Rockets on Ubuntu 20.04 Linux (recommended for experimentation)
 * Installation guide using the Linode cloud provider (recommended for public websites)
 * Manual installation guide for Rockets on non-Ubuntu Linux operating systems